 - one person who is not a scientist

 IRBs can also include doctors, nurses, social workers, chaplains, patient advocates, and other health care or community professionals.
-All members of an IRB are required to be educated about the IRB’s purpose, functions, and responsibilities, as outlined in federal regulations.
+All members of an IRB are required to understand the IRB’s purpose, functions, and responsibilities, as outlined in federal regulations.

-In most cases IRBs are located where the trial is to take place.
-Many institutions that carry out clinical trials have their own IRBs.
-A clinical trial that is taking place at more than one institution often undergoes review by a single IRB, also called a central IRB.
+In most cases IRBs are located at the site where the trial is to take place.
+Many sites that carry out clinical trials have their own IRBs.
+A clinical trial that is taking place at more than one site often undergoes review by a single IRB, also called a central IRB.
 The central IRB conducts reviews for all the sites taking part in the trial and works in agreement with each site's local IRB.

 Data and Safety Monitoring Boards (DSMBs)

-Some clinical trials - especially phase III clinical trials, which often involve many institutions - use a Data and Safety Monitoring Board (DSMB).
-Similar to IRBs, DSMBs review the progress of a clinical trial and monitor the safety of those taking part in the trial.
+Some clinical trials - especially phase 3 clinical trials, which often involve many sites - use a Data and Safety Monitoring Board (DSMB).
+Like IRBs, these boards review the progress of a clinical trial and monitor the safety of those taking part in the trial.
 They also review data on the effectiveness of the trial interventions.
 Each trial has only one DSMB.

 A DSMB is a group of doctors, statisticians, and others who are independent of the people, organizations, and institutions that are sponsoring, organizing, and conducting the clinical trial.
-DSMB members are experts in clinical research and clinical trials.
-They ensure that trial data are complete, and they can stop a trial early if safety concerns arise or if an answer to the main research question is obtained earlier than expected.
-Stopping a trial early because the main research question has been answered may make it possible for people who are not in the trial to get access to an effective intervention sooner.
-DSMBs have scheduled meetings to review clinical data, and their meeting minutes or recommendations are forwarded to the IRBs.
+Board members are experts in clinical research and clinical trials.
+They ensure that trial data are complete.
+They can stop a trial early if safety concerns come up or if the main research question is answered earlier than expected.
+Stopping a trial early because the main research question has been answered may make it possible for people who are not in the trial to access an effective intervention sooner.

-This office protects people taking part in research and provides leadership for many federal agencies that carry out research involving people.
+OHRP protects people who take part in research and provides leadership for many federal agencies that carry out research involving people.

 OHRP enforces important regulations for patient protection in clinical trials, called the Common Rule.
 These regulations set standards regarding: